 An SPV established solely for the purpose of issuance of Islamic securities under the Syariah principles (approved by the Securities Commission or established under the Labuan Companies Act 1990) is not subject to income tax and is not required to comply with administrative procedures under the income tax law.
 The company that establishes the approved SPV is deemed to be the recipient of the SPV’s income and will be taxed accordingly, but that company will be allowed a deduction for the cost of issuance of Islamic securities.

 Tun Razak Exchange (TRX) (formerly known as Kuala Lumpur International Financial District)

-The TRX is a joint property development comprising office towers for finance and banking, residences, and retail spaces in Kuala Lumpur.
+The TRX is an integrated property development comprising office towers for finance and banking, residences, and retail spaces in Kuala Lumpur.
 To accelerate the development of the TRX, the following incentives have been given:

 - Stamp duty exemption on loan and service agreements for TRX Marquee status companies.

 - Industrial building allowance and accelerated capital allowance for TRX Marquee status companies.